12 Family Trips to Get Kids Ready to Head Back to School

 In addition to traditional museum artifacts, Mystic Seaport includes a recreation of a 19th century town.
 Here, visitors can take a carriage ride, explore tall ships, see a working preservation shipyard, and visit the Mystic lighthouse.
 Tickets are $29 for adults, $27 for seniors, $19 for kids ages 4 to 14, and free for children 3 and under.
 The museum also offers special promotions, such as 10 percent off when tickets are bought online and free admission on birthdays.

-Red Cloud is the hometown of author Willa Cather, a famous pioneer-era American author.
-The tiny town, home to about 1,000 people, has been dedicated to Cather and features several points of interest related to the author's life and work, including her childhood home, the Red Cloud Opera House (a favorite of Cather), and the Cather Prairie, a 612-acre native prairie preserve.
+This tiny town, home to about 1,000 people, is dedicated to the famous pioneer-era author Willa Cather and features several points of interest related to the author's life and work, including her childhood home, the Red Cloud Opera House (a favorite of Cather), and the Cather Prairie, a 612-acre native prairie preserve.
 The Willa Cather Foundation offers several guided tours, priced from $5 to $50 for adults and $4 to $20 for kids 5 to 18.
 Kids 4 and under are free, and discounts are available.

 At this interactive museum, kids can learn about paleontology while digging for real fossils at a replicated quarry site.
 The museum also has a dinosaur library, a ride that simulates an earthquake, and traditional displays featuring dinosaur skeletons and life-size animatronic models.
 Admission is $9 for adults, $7 for seniors, $5 for kids, and $25 for families.